Dario Knežević

 Dario Knežević (born 20 April 1982) is a former Croatian footballer who played as a defender.
+His fifteen-year career includes a six-year spell with Italian club Livorno and two separate spells with hometown club NK Rijeka.
+Knežević also represented the Croatia national football team at UEFA Euro 2008.

 Club career

 Born in Rijeka, Knežević started his professional career with the city's First League side NK Rijeka in 2002 and subsequently made 115 appearances in the league before moving to Livorno on a three-year deal in late August 2006.
 He made his Serie A debut on 25 October 2006 in Livorno's 4–1 defeat to Internazionale and scored his first goal in the league against Cagliari on 18 April 2007 to secure his team a 2–1 victory.

-On 30 June 2008, Juventus has swooped to sign Knežević on a season-long loan deal worth €750,000, with the option to acquire half of the contractual rights at €1.6 million following Livorno's relegation to Serie B. On 5 October, Knežević made his first league appearance for the team.
+On 30 June 2008, Juventus signed Knežević on a season-long loan deal worth €750,000, with the option to acquire half of the contractual rights at €1.6 million following Livorno's relegation to Serie B. On 5 October, Knežević made his first league appearance for the team.
 It was a 2–1 home loss to Palermo.
 He made just four appearances all season, three in the league and one in the UEFA Champions League in a 2–2 draw with FC BATE Borisov in Belarus.

 On 15 June 2009, Knežević made his return to Livorno.
 He immediately became a mainstay in the side, but the team was relegated from the 2009–10 Serie A. The following season, Knežević made 31 appearances as Livorno finished ninth in the 2010–11 Serie B. In the 2011–12 Serie B season, Knežević again made 31 appearances in all competitions as the side narrowly avoided relegation.
 Knežević then decided to leave Livorno.
 He made 140 appearances for the Italian side in his two spells with the club.

 Knežević return to his first professional club Rijeka in June 2012.
 He assumed the captaincy and led the club to a third-place finish in 2012–13, missing just two games all season.
 The following season, Knežević led Rijeka to the group stages of the 2013–14 UEFA Europa League, where they managed four points with four draws in the group stage but were still eliminated.
 He made 38 appearances in all competitions, a career high.
 In the 2014–15 season, Knežević made just two appearances, both towards the end of the season.
 Seeing he had little left to contribute at Rijeka, Knežević left the club in September 2015, terminating his contract by mutual consent.
 Knežević said he would rest until the winter and then make a decision about his future.
 He eventually retired from professional football.